ovais-panjwani/CS345-final/clock/README.txt

 ## Possible Extensions

 It should be possible to implement variables, and potentially function calls.
 In order to accommodate more command lines, the Time class can be altered to go by seconds, rather than minutes.
+Also, it wouldn't hurt to rearrange the objects and classes in such a way that the need for parentheses after commands that don't take arguments.